Tips for Buyers

 Looking to buy a home?

-Here are five essential tips for making the process as smooth as possible.
+Here are four essential tips for making the process as smooth as possible.

 Get your finances in order.